- Religion and Philosophy»

 Multiplication of the Loaves and Fishes

-Throughout the history of the church, there is a meal that has been honored as the true banquet of the Lord, the Lord's Supper.
+On another significant historical note, throughout the history of the church, there is a meal that has been honored as the true banquet of the Lord, the Lord's Supper.
 In terms of physical hunger, the small wafer and sip of wine that we share isn't anywhere near as satisfying to our human appetite as even the quickest meal at a fast-food restaurant.
 But we come here to this meal because we are hungry for something more, hungry for the Lord.
-But, how do we satisfy our “hunger” apart from eating the bread, the “Body of Christ” and drinking the wine, the “Blood of Christ?”
-Let us focus our attention on the four main gestures Jesus did (known to be four Eucharistic words) in the miracle of the multiplication of the loaves and fishes.
+But, how do we fully satisfy our “hunger”?
+Let us focus our attention on the four gestures of Jesus, known to be four Eucharistic words we often hear at Mass:

 “Taken.”
 Before the bread is eaten, it first has to be taken.
 It is like a phone call that once taken could change our lives as we could have been given new responsibilities.
-Or to put it more concretely, it is like Bishop Cordileone (now outgoing Bishop of the Diocese of Oakland) receiving a call from Rome appointing him as new Archbishop of San Francisco.
-He took the call and responded to it saying “Yes” to the responsibility of Archbishop.
+Or to put it more concretely, let me cite the role of fathers as we celebrate Father’s Day:

 “Blest.”
 He blest it in order that they may come to receive the bread worthily.
 Jesus took the bread and blest it.
 He cleansed it in His own divine way taking responsibility over those who were present to partake of the meal.